certtools/intelmq-tutorial/lesson-2.md

 ### Task

-**This does currently not work, see [Issue #9](https://github.com/certtools/intelmq-tutorial/issues/9).**

-Configure the "Bambenek C2 Domains" feed as described [in the documentation](https://github.com/certtools/intelmq/blob/master/docs/Feeds.md#c2-domains).
+Configure the "DynDNS Infected Domains" feed as described [in the documentation](https://github.com/certtools/intelmq/blob/master/docs/Feeds.md#infected-domains) and connect it to the existing Deduplicator Expert.

 Start the configured collector and parser.